Exoplanet Populations and their Dependence on Host Star Properties: Constraints On Planet Formation Mechanisms

 \section{Constraints On Planet Formation Mechanisms}

 The dependence of the exoplanet population on host star properties provides constraints on planet formation mechanisms.
 The positive correlations of giant planet occurrence rate with stellar mass and metallicity support the core accretion scenario of giant planet formation.
-The constraints provided by the lack of a clear correlation for sub-Neptunes with stellar metallicity and the anti-correlation with stellar mass have yet to be determined.
+The constraints provided by the lack of a clear correlation for sub-Neptunes with stellar metallicity and the anti-correlation with stellar mass have yet to be determined, but point to the role of \pebbles in the planet formation process.
 These trends indicate that planet formation is a robust and efficient process that takes place in a variety of environments.